techidaily/site-android-pokemon-go/source/_posts/in-2024-how-to-use-ispoofer-on-infinix-zero-5g-2023-turbo-drfone-by-drfone-virtual-android.md

 However, this Stardust trade cost may vary according to the friendship levels!
 Before trading, you must think of the friendship level between you and your friend and also if the Pokemon which has been traded can be evolved through trading.
 Evolving Pokemon through trading is another beneficial tactic that could benefit you as a player of Pokemon go.

-## Part 3: Ways to increase stardust in pokemon go?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ZblaBc-v2vs?si=CKW1gJwXQT2vZJYo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hXIq2G0nShk?si=5Z4Fwv7ZB6oKWsdd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: Ways to increase stardust in pokemon go?

 ### 1\.
 Use Dr.Fone – Virtual Location (iOS/Android)